Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 9 November 2024 01.31.41 UTC
+- WIB: Sabtu, 9 November 2024 02.18.17 UTC
-- WITA: Sabtu, 9 November 2024 02.31.41 UTC
+- WITA: Sabtu, 9 November 2024 03.18.17 UTC
-- WIT: Sabtu, 9 November 2024 03.31.41 UTC
+- WIT: Sabtu, 9 November 2024 04.18.17 UTC

 Kutipan Inspiratif:
-"A friend is someone who gives you total freedom to be yourself."
+"My task, which I am trying to achieve is, by the power of the written word, to make you hear, to make you feel--it is, before all, to make you see."

-Kategori: friendship
+Kategori: inspirational